RazaHussain090/Pygame-2d-SideScroller/README.md

 # Pygame-2d-SideScroller

-This is just a 2d Side Scroller made with a Pygame.
+This is just a 2d Side Scroller made within Pygame.

 ### Prerequisites